fastoch/Docker-and-K8s/README.md

 - install K8s,
 - Verify the installation by checking the version of `kubectl` (the Kubernetes command-line tool),
 - start and enable the kubelet service

+All of the above steps correspond to the following commands:
 ```bash
 sudo pacman -Syu
 sudo pacman -S docker docker-compose docker-buildx